guitarbeat/Personal-Website/memory-bank/progress.md

   - Standardized color handling with proper RGB value extraction for RGBA usage
   - Created shared mixins for common patterns across components
   - Updated component styles to use tokens consistently
+  - Standardized breakpoint names across the codebase
+  - Fixed all compilation issues related to SASS modules and imports
   - Improved code quality and maintainability

 - **[2023-07-10]** - Implemented responsive design for all main content sections